 PS: Tonight we learned the flip side of paying with cash.
 You can LOSE it 🙁

-I gave my High School-age son a $50 bill to pay for his back-to-school supplies.
-He came up to me with that look on his face – you know the one.
+But then he came up to me with that look on his face – you know the one.
 The “something really bad” look.
-Sure enough, it had dropped out of his hoody pocket.
+Sure enough, it had fallen out of his pocket.
 Kids!
-Fortunately, Target shoppers are apparently very unobservant, because he ran back and found it on the floor by where he had been shopping – whew!
+Fortunately, Target shoppers are apparently very unobservant, because he retraced his steps and found it on the floor by where he had been shopping – whew!
+So that is the downside of cash, but if you put it in a proper wallet and not a pocket, it’s much less likely to get lost!